- When the jack* is not in use it must be stored in its storage space under the cargo area floor.

 Refit the plastic caps on the wheel bolts.

-Check the tyre pressure and calibrate the tyre pressure monitoring system*.
+Check the tyre pressure and save the new tyre pressure in the system for tyre pressure monitoring*.

 The wheel bolts may need to be re-tightened several days after the change.
 Temperature differences and vibration may mean that they are not attached equally as tightly.